ExcelFunctions.net Logo

 In Excel 2010, the TINV function has been replaced by the T.INV.2T function.

-Although the Tinv function has been replaced, Excel 2010 has kept this function, (stored within the list of compatibility functions), for compatibility with earlier versions of Excel.
+Although the Tinv function has been replaced, it is still available in Excel 2010, (stored within the list of compatibility functions), to allow compatibility with earlier versions of Excel.

 The Excel TINV function calculates the inverse of the two-tailed Student's T Distribution, which is a continuous probability distribution that is frequently used for testing hypotheses on small sample data sets.